 A quick divorce can be achieved when both parties agree the marriage has broken down irretrievably and want to get divorced.
 This is the simplest form of divorce.

 A quick divorce does always require the co-operation of both parties.
-Where there is such co-operation, there are ways in which the time it takes to obtain a divorce can be shortened significantly.
+Where there is such co-operation, it is possible to reduce the time it takes to obtain a divorce significantly.

 There are not different types of divorce depending on how long (or short) you have been together.
 However, a shorter marriage is often less complicated as there are fewer assets.

 You cannot pay extra to speed things along.
 There is always a set period of 6 weeks between the decree nisi and the decree absolute being granted to dissolve your marriage.
 There are many things that need to happen before you can even get to that stage and 6 weeks is simply not enough time for that to happen.